CodeModeYT/Notion-WebUntis/README.md

 *If you modify the structure of the database template, ensure that corresponding changes are made in `timeFormat.py`!*

 ### 1.3 WebUntis API setup:
 1. Find out what WebUntis Server your school is running on (e.g. herakles).
+You can do that by logging into WebUntis on the website *(not the App!)* and looking at the subdomain (e.g. *herakles* .webuntis.com).
 Then copy the URL in the `config.json` file in the following format: `SERVER.webuntis.com`

     You can do this by logging into your WebUntis account on the [WebUntis Website](https://webuntis.com/) and checking the URL
 2. Enter your WebUntis credentials and school- and class name into `config.json`